QuickRelease/django-async-downloads/README.md

 #### `cache.save_download`
-The asynchronous process should call this function when the iterable is prepared in order to save the output.
-The only supported format is CSV currently.
+The asynchronous process should call this function when the iterable or file is prepared in order to save the output.

 Arguments:
 - `download_key`: the cache key of this particular download
 - `iterable`: an iterable of data rows to be written
+- `file`: A file to be collected

 #### `cache.update_percentage`